The procedure under the PCT has great advantages for the applicant, the patent offices and the general public:

 The Patent Prosecution Highway (PPH) is an initiative which provides a means of significantly accelerating examination of your patent application if examination work has already been conducted at another patent office.

-Under the PPH program, if the claims of your application have been found to be acceptable by a first patent office, you may request accelerated examination of a corresponding application at a second office.
+Under the PPH programme, if the claims of your application have been found to be acceptable by a first patent office, you may request accelerated examination of a corresponding application at a second office.
 The PPH is a procedure whereby patent offices can make use of relevant work already conducted by another office when conducting the patent examination.

 ASEAN Patent Examination Co-operation (ASPEC)